FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Class-Notes.md

     - Prevents you from forgetting to add them later when you add more items to an object or an array.

   - use of "" vs '' in HTML (template) vs JS/Vue (script)
+    - nesting of "'...'" and '"..."'

   - Might have noticed that commit also auto formats if you didn't!

+- Show Vue Devtools.
+  - Show refresh button
+  - Close and reopen Devtools if Vue content doesn't show.

+- Show rebuild
+  - Show SHIFT+reload in browser to see changes.

+## Instructor ToDo After Class

+- Merge blah blah.

 ---